-The National Leadership Group will oversee the work of four workstream teams (WSTs).
+The National Leadership Group (NLG) will oversee the work of four workstream teams (WSTs).
 Each WST will focus on one of four workstreams relevant to promoting the ACORN Standards:

 - Clinical standards and the standard-setting process

 - Professional standards and training

-The WSTs will work over the course of 15 months to July 2021.
-Membership of the WSTs will be announced shortly.
+The WSTs will work over the course of 15 months to September 2021.
+Membership of the WSTs is detailed on their respective web-page.